Abdul Ghafoor Bhurgri: Political career

-In his student life, he joined the Muslim league, as a true soldier of Quaid-e-Azam Mohammad Ali Jinnah.
+In his student life, he joined the Muslim League, as a true soldier of Quaid-e-Azam Mohammad Ali Jinnah.

-He started his political career at C & S College Shikarpur then Bombay University, by forming of Muslim Student federation and then became its president.
+He started his political career at C & S College Shikarpur then Bombay University, by forming of Muslim Student Federation and then became its president.

 He was amongst the freedom fighters from his early life.

-He started his political career from Muslim league and had his political affiliation with Muslim league leader and former Chief Minister Sindh Qazi Fazlullah Ubaidullah and Bhurgri also developed association with former Chief Minister Muhammad Ayub Khuhro in Khuhro's last days.
+He started his political career from Muslim League and had political affiliation with Muslim League leader and former Chief Minister Sindh Qazi Fazlullah Ubaidullah.
+Bhurgri also developed association with former Chief Minister Muhammad Ayub Khuhro in Khuhro's last days.

-He not only took part in politics from the platform of the Muslim League, but also devoted his time to literary activities under the flag of Jamaat Shoara-i-Sindh and played a key role in organizing literary conferences in Larkana.
+He not only took part in politics from the platform of the Muslim League, but also devoted his time to literary activities under the banner of Jamaat Shoara-i-Sindh and played a key role in organizing literary conferences in Larkana.

-In 1953, at the age of 32, he became the first elected president of the Larkana Municipal Committee.
+In 1953, at the age of 32, he became the first elected president of the Larkana Municipal Committee.The foundation of Pakistan National Centre, Town Hall Larkana was laid by H.E.
+Ghulam Muhammad then Governor General Pakistan, Mr. Abdul Ghafoor Bhurgri, the president of Larkana Municipal Committee on 9th day of January 1954.

 In 1976 he joined the Pakistan Peoples Party, soon after joining the party he was appointed as Deputy General Secretary Sindh.
 In 1977 he was elected unopposed from PS-31 (Shahdadkot Taluka).

 Bhurgri was imprisoned five times during 1978 and 1987.

 He represented Pakistan in the United Nations in 1983 and 1995.

 In 1984 he became minister for revenue and culture for Sindh.